drewProgram/design-patterns-cpp/readme.md

 ```
 The Builder pattern lets you build objects step by step, using only those steps that you really need.
 After implementing the pattern, you don't have to cram dozens of parameters into your constructors anymore.

-#### Use the Builder to construct Composite trees or ohter complex objects.
+#### :bulb: Use the Builder to construct Composite trees or ohter complex objects.
 The Builder pattern lets you construct products step-by-step.
 You could defer execution of some steps without breaking the final product.
 You can even call steps recursively, which comes in handy when you need to build an object tree.

 A builder doesn't expose the unfinished product while running construction steps.
 This prevents the client code from fetching an incomplete result.